How the ghost of this man’s mother pushed him to build an American-standard ICT library at Agbozume

 “I want to thank my wife because she’s supported me on this project.
 Being a Jamaican, she could have said go do this in Jamaica but she didn’t do that.
 She was ok that we do it for the people here,” he added.

-The project is expected to be ready before September 2024, just before the general elections in Ghana.
+The Charity Galley ICT Lab project is expected to be ready before September 2024, just before the general elections in Ghana.

 So far, Agbeko says he needs an additional $60,000 to $80,000 to finish the ICT lab to the point he wants it to be, with that money projected to go into things like the landscaping, opening a maintenance department, and other essential things needed to bring his big dream to life.